vipulnaik/diet-exercise-health/best-practices/best-practices-around-dexa-scans.md

 Of the principles listed in the document, the following are inapplicable and hence omitted:

+* (local IM post / calendar) The scan will be on a weekend so work calendar stuff doesn't apply.

 * (preparation / general energy conservation)
   (preparation / local rest)
   (preparation / risk reduction)